-Bring economic, health and educational, community cohesion and other social benefits to the Borough (population 157,000), the Greater Belfast area (population 340,000) and to Northern Ireland as a whole.
+Bring economic, health and educational, community cohesion and other social benefits to the Borough, the Greater Belfast area and to Northern Ireland as a whole.

 Preserve and create access to a rich natural industrial and cultural heritage for the local community and visitors.

 Create a 'proposition of scale' linking many existing assets and successful attractions within the Borough with new ones to be developed.

-Development of a new multi-use recreational facility with major visitor attractions in the lands at Whitespots Country Park, Newtownards.
+Development of a new multi-use recreational facility with visitor attractions in the lands at Whitespots Country Park, Newtownards.

+Planning Status

+Pre-planning Phase

 Neighbouring Occupiers and Assets

 - Somme Museum

 - Whitespots Trail Bike Park

 - Agricultural land

 - Clandeboye Estate

-- Golf Course.
+- Golf Course

+- The Ark Open Farm

 Throughout Northern Ireland there is a shortage of space for small businesses; additional Enterprise Parks are required for incubation space to support and grow new businesses.
-7.70 acres 3.1 hectares Building 1,607 sqm 17,300 sqft Former NIE lands at Balloo Road, Bangor Site Area Approximately 7.70 acres/3.1 hectares and building 1,607 sqm/17,300 sqft.
-Location The subject lands are located on the Balloo Road, approximately 3.2 km/2 miles from Bangor town centre.
+Site Area Approximately 7.70 acres/3.1 hectares and building 1,607 sqm/17,300 sqft.
+Location The subject lands are located on the Balloo Road, approximately 3.2 km/2 miles from Bangor city centre.
 The subject is approximately 21 km/13 miles from Belfast city centre.
 Belfast International Airport is approximately 48 kms/30 miles and Belfast City Airport approximately 16 km/10 miles by road.
 Belfast Port is also nearby at approximately 23 km/14 miles.
 Balloo is Ards and North Down's premier industrial and commercial location and home to a number of major businesses.
 The Balloo Road is well serviced by public transport with buses running to Belfast Laganside Bus Centre, and located 10 minutes from Bangor train station.
-Contact: Susie McCullough +44 [0]300 013 3333 susie.mccullough@ ardsandnorthdown.gov.uk